-- 1. Subparagraph 1.16 of the General Provisions, shall not apply to this agreement. - 2.
+- 1. Subparagraph 1.15 of the General Provisions, shall not apply to this agreement. - 2.
 On or before the date set forth in Block 1.7 of the General Provisions, the Contractor shall deliver to the State an independent audit of the Contractor's entire agency by a qualified independent auditor in good standing with the state and federal government. - 3.
-This audit shall be conducted in accordance with the audit requirements of Office of Management and Budget (OMB) Circular 2 CFR 200, Subpart F- Audit Requirements.
-The Fuel Assistance Program shall be considered a "major program" for purposes of this audit. - 4.
+This audit shall be conducted in accordance with the audit requirements of Office of Strategic Initiatives (OSI) Circular 2 CFR 200, Subject F Audit Requirements. - 4.
 This audit report shall include a schedule of revenues and expenditures by contract or grant number of all expenditures during the Contractor's fiscal year.
 The Contractor shall utilize a competitive bidding process to choose a qualified financial auditor at least every four years. - 5.
-The audit report shall include a schedule of prior years' questioned costs along with an Agency response to the current status of the prior years' questioned costs.
-Copies of all OMB letters written as a result of audits shall be forwarded to OSI.
-The audit shall be forwarded to OSI within one month of the time of receipt by the Agency, accompanied by an action plan for each finding or questioned cost. - 6.
-Delete the following from paragraph 10 of the General Provisions: "The form, subject matter. content, and number of copies of the Termination Report shall be identical to those of any Final Report described in Exhibit A." - 7.
-The costs charged under this contract shall be determined as allowable under the cost principles detailed in 2 CFR 200 Subpart E - Cost Principles. - 8.
-Program and financial records pertaining to this contract shall be retained by the Agency for 3 (three) years from the date of submission of the final expenditure report per 2 CFR 200.333 -Retention Requirements for Records and until all audit findings have been resolved. - 9.
-In accordance with Public Law 103-333, the "Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act of 1995", the following provisions are applicable to this grant award: - a) Section 507: "Purchase of American Made Equipment and Products It is the sense of the Congress that, to the greatest extent practicable, all equipment and products purchased with funds made available in this Act should be American-made." - b) Section 508: "When issuing statements, press releases, requests for proposals, bid solicitations and other documents describing projects or programs funded in whole or in part with federal money, all states receiving federal funds, including but not limited to state and local governments and recipients of federal research grants, shall clearly state
+The audit report shall include a schedule of prior years' questioned costs along with an agency response to the current status of the prior years' questioned costs.
+Copies of all OMB letters written as a result of audits shall be forwarded to OSI The audit shall be forwarded to OSI within one month of the time of receipt by the agency, accompanied by an action plan for each finding or questioned cost. - 6.
+Delete the following from paragraph 9.2 of the General Provisions: "The form, subject matter, content, and number of copies of the Termination Report shall be identical to those of any Final Report described in Exhibit B." - 7.
+The costs charged under this contract shall be determined as allowable under the cost principles detailed in 2 CFR 200 Subpart E Cost Principles. - 8.
+Program and financial records pertaining to this contract shall be retained by the agency for 3 (three) years from the date of submission of the final expenditure report per 2 CFR 200:333 0 Retention Requirements for Records and until all audit findings have been resolved. - 9.
+The following paragraph shall be added to the general provisions: - "25.
+RESTRICTION ON ADDITIONAL FUNDING: It is understood and agreed between the parties that no portion of these funds may be used for the purpose of obtaining additional Federal funds under any other law of the United States, except if authorized under that law." - 10.
+CLOSE OUT OF CONTRACT.
+All final required reports and reimbursement requests shall be submitted to the State within sixty (60) days of the completion date (Agreement Block 1.7).